sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 Second, and more importantly, you'll notice I chose `RHEL 8.6` as my OS, although it's a year old already (RHEL 8.8 has recently been released).
 That's no mistake and there is a good reason for that.

 If you recall from the SOE, I'd like to have the possibility to use EUS versions if necessary.
 For that to work, I need to have the oldest, but still supported (by Red Hat) OS major version set as my OS.
-This way, I can control the release version through the AK for the specific LCE and can granually decide which version I'd like to end up with.
+This way, I can control the release version through the AK for the specific LCE and can fine granular decide which version I'd like to end up with.
 In this case, we'll Kickstart from a RHEL 8.6 and do an upgrade during provisioning to the appropriate release version that gets set through the AK.

 Do we want to have latest?
 No problem, just set the release version to `8`.
 Is a RHEL 8.6 EUS desired?
 Sure, no worries, set the release version to `8.6`.